streamanalyze/sa.documentation/README.md

 Examples of SQL queries are:
  sql("select ssn from employee where name = ‘Kalle’");
  sql("select dname from dept, employee where dept = dno and name=’Kalle’");
 The parser is based on the SQL-92 version of SQL.
-Thus, the SQL processor allows an Amos II database be both updated and queried using SQL-92.
+Thus, the SQL processor allows an sa.amos database be both updated and queried using SQL-92.
 The parser passes most of the SQL-92 validation test.
 However, SQL views are not supported.
 For further details see http://www.it.uu.se/research/group/udbl/Theses/MarkusJagerskoghMSc.pdf.
 The command line option
          amos2 ... -q sql...
-will make Amos II accept SQL as query language in the REPL rather than AmosQL.
+will make sa.amos accept SQL as query language in the REPL rather than AmosQL.
 5 Peer management
-Using a basic Amos II peer communication system, distributed Amos II peers can be set up that communicate using TCP/IP.
-A federation of Amos II peers is managed by a name server which is an Amos II peer knowing addresses and names of other Amos II peers.
+Using a basic sa.amos peer communication system, distributed sa.amos peers can be set up that communicate using TCP/IP.
+A federation of sa.amos peers is managed by a name server which is an sa.amos peer knowing addresses and names of other sa.amos peers.
 Queries, AmosQL commands, and results can be shipped between peers.
-Once a federation is set up, multi-database facilities can be used for defining queries and views spanning several Amos II peers [RJK03].
+Once a federation is set up, multi-database facilities can be used for defining queries and views spanning several sa.amos peers [RJK03].
 Reconciliation primitives can be used for defining object-oriented multi-peer views [JR99a][JR99b].
 5.1 Peer communication

 The following AmosQL system functions are available for inter-peer communication: